usnistgov/ndn-dpdk/ndn/README.md

 If the Interest carries a *forwarding hint*, up to `INTEREST_MAX_FHS` delegations are recognized, and any remaining delegations are ignored.
 `PInterest.fh` array stores the recognized delegation names as `LName`; this implies that the decoder only determines the length of each name, but does not parse at component level.
-`PInterest_ParseFh` function can parse a delegation name into components on demand, but only one delegation name can be stored as as `PName` in a `PInterest`.
+`PInterest_ParseFh` function can parse a delegation name into components on demand, but only one delegation name can be stored as `PName` in a `PInterest`.

-If the Interest carries the *HopLimit* field, it is automatically decremented in place.

 The decoder stores the position of Nonce and InterestLifetime fields as `PInterest.guiderLoc`.
 It can be used to insert a missing Nonce field, or to modify InterestLifetime.